 A vision insurance plan will cover:

 - Preventive care: Preventive care includes vision tests, eye exams and glaucoma testing.
-Routine eye exams may help identify vision problems as well as signs of a serious medical condition like diabetes and cataracts.
+Routine eye exams may help identify vision problems as well as signs of serious medical conditions like diabetes and cataracts.
 Most insurance carriers provide 100% coverage for preventive care, but up to a certain amount.

 - Prescription eyewear: This includes eyeglass frames, lenses and lens enhancements, and contact lenses.
 Coverage may also include lens protection and enhancements to offer additional protection to your eyes.

-- Additional care: A vision insurance plan may also provide additional care to include things like corrective eye surgery and disposable contact lenses.
+- Additional care: A vision insurance plan may also provide additional care including things like corrective eye surgery and disposable contact lenses.

 Ideally, you should be able to enroll in vision insurance whenever you need to.
 Buying your own vision insurance plan is probably the easiest and most accommodating option at your disposal.
 Buying a plan on your own gives you the flexibility to enroll anytime, anywhere.

 You can also get vision insurance through work, but this can be a little trickier.
 If your current employer provides vision insurance through work and you’re looking to take advantage of it, you’ll probably have to wait until the annual enrollment period.

 It’s important to consider how extensive a vision plan’s doctor network is when deciding on the best type of vision coverage.
 The larger the network, the more options you’ll have in your ZIP code and beyond.

 Vision insurance costs vary, often depending on how your plan is designed.
 Your state of residence may also impact the cost of your vision coverage.
 For starters, here’s some terminology you’ll bump into when researching different vision plans.